Brutal storm keeping frigid grip on much of Northeast as Buffalo struggles to cope

 "This community needs resources," he continued, thanking President Biden for the emergency aid.
 "We've had three storms, two historic storms less than two months."

-With snow swirling down untouched and impassable streets, forecasters warned an additional 1 to 2 feet of snow was possible in some areas through Monday morning amid wind gusts of 40 mph.
-Police said Sunday evening that there were two "isolated" instances of looting during the storm.
+Erie County Executive Mark Poloncarz said the death toll includes three people who died when emergency crews couldn't reach them in time to treat their medical crises.
+Hochul, who called out the National Guard, said almost every fire truck in Buffalo was stranded Saturday.

-Two people died in their suburban Cheektowaga, New York, homes Friday when emergency crews couldn't reach them in time to treat their medical conditions.
-Others suffered cardiac arrest while shoveling or snow-blowing, Poloncarz said, warning people with heart conditions to avoid shoveling.
-He urged people to stay off the roads and said it was likely the toll from the storm would still rise.
+Other deaths in the county include 14 people who perished outside in the freezing cold, four who died in homes with no heat and three who were found in vehicles, Poloncarz said.

-"Some were found in cars, some were found on the street in snowbanks," Poloncarz said.
+"Some were found in cars, some were found on the street in snowbanks," he said.
 "We know there are people who have been stuck in cars for more than two days."

-A state of emergency remains in place for all of Erie County on Monday.
+Several people suffered fatal cardiac arrest while shoveling or snow-blowing, Poloncarz said, warning those with heart conditions to avoid shoveling.

 Freezing conditions and power outages had Buffalo residents scrambling to get to anywhere with heat amid what Hochul called the longest sustained blizzard conditions ever in the city.
 But with streets under a thick blanket of white, that wasn't an option for people like Jeremy Manahan, who charged his phone in his parked car after almost 29 hours without electricity.